Most of the rides I remember best didn’t have a goal.

 Getting Lost Teaches You to Pay Attention

-After a while, you start noticing patterns.
+After enough rides, you start noticing patterns.

 Which trails climb gently instead of punishing you.

-Which ones lead to water.
+Which paths tend to lead toward water.

-Which intersections always feel confusing.
+Which intersections always seem confusing.

 You don’t panic as easily when things aren’t clear.

-You don’t need everything planned in advance.
+You don’t need every step planned in advance.

 Solitude Without Isolation

-Riding alone in the woods isn’t lonely — it’s grounding.
+Riding alone in the woods isn’t lonely.

 Silence does work that words can’t.

-No One Is Watching (And That’s the Best Part)
+No One Is Watching

 There’s a strange freedom in doing something that isn’t being recorded or optimized.